• Skip to primary navigation

 %Bengali Labra Tarkari Recipe

-I talked to a veteran Rannar Thakur (a Commercial Bengali cook who is in the business for more than 50 years and is a regular at my ancestral house).
-Bihari da confirmed Tomato is now used to balance flavors and so is spinach.
+I talked to a veteran Rannar Thakur (a Commercial Bengali cook who has been in the business for more than 50 years and is a regular at my ancestral house).
+Bihari da confirmed that Tomato is now used to balance flavors, and so is spinach.
 He even informed me that they fry the veggies lightly before cooking.
-I followed his recipe to get the "Barowari" flavors and it worked.
+I followed his recipe to get the "Barowari" flavors, and it worked.

 Ingredients